Travel insurance to support New Zealanders working overseas

 $2,500

-Unspecified laptops, personal computers, tablets, cameras
+Unspecified mobile phones, laptops, personal computers, tablets, and cameras

 Up to $3,000 for each item, for each person.
 Depreciation applies.